vectara/vectara-docs/www/docs/api-reference/admin-apis/manage-users/reset-user-password.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Reset User Password API lets you delete a user from the account.
+The Reset User Password API lets you send a password reset email to the user.

 ## Reset User Password Request and Response